 Step 1: Removing Broken Glass

-If the window has shattered completely, leaving jagged edges sticking into the putty, try to pull out each bit individually, starting from the t
+If the window has shattered completely, leaving jagged edges sticking into the putty, try to pull out each bit individually, starting from the top.
+Make sure you have several sheets of cardboard to lay the broken pieces down on.
+Continue until you have removed all the glass possible and then continue to step 2.

 If the window has fragmented but has remained in the frame, start by fixing sticky tape all over the broken window.
 A strong packing tape is adequate but 'gaffer tape' or 'duck tape' is preferable.